Japan Home Search

 Roughly ten minutes by train away from Namba at the southern end of Osaka city, Tennoji is a vibrant and bustling cityscape packed with department stores and shopping complexes.
 The area boasts a park, an art museum, a rather cramped zoo, and the historic Shitenno-Ji Temple.
 The tallest building in Japan, the Abeno Harukas, is located here and contains the Marriott Hotel.
 The station area has Kintetsu, a high-end department store, and the Hoop shopping complex, which features GAP, Muji, and LOFT, a popular Japanese stationery and household-goods store.

-North of Osaka
+North of Osaka Areas

-If you are looking to live in a more residential area, then you might consider one of the three main bedroom communities situated in the hills to the north of Osaka.
+If you are looking to live in a more residential area, you might consider one of the three main bedroom communities situated in the hills to the north of Osaka.
 Senri, Suita, and Minoh are easy commutes into town and offer more greenery and space for families to live.

 Suita City